Sylvannus73/Charlotte_BlueStampPortfolio/index.md

 # Ball Tracking Robot
 The ball tracking robot utilizes a Raspberry Pi, camera, and open cv to identify and track a red ball.
 It also uses a YOLO (You Only Look Once) algorithim to identify animals and objects that enter its field of view.
-The robot has potential applications as a wildlife camera or other security or tracking device.
+The robot has potential applications as a wildlife camera or other security and tracking device.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |